-Note: It is recommended that self-locking nuts (Nyloc nut) are always replaced when removed.
-Self-locking nuts may not be reused more than 5 times.
+Note: It is recommended to replace the self-locking nuts (Nyloc nuts) always when they are removed.
+Self-locking nuts may not be reused more than five times.

 APPENDIX: INSPECTING CHAIN WEAR

 MEASURING WEAR ON THE CHAIN

 Note: The chain should be inspected regularly for wear, rust and corrosion.